Esri/geodev-hackerlabs/develop/webmap_apps/create_appstudio_app/lab.md

 3. Once the build is completed.
 Click `Download` to install your app.

 * You can find all your app builds in your ArcGIS Developers or Organization account under `My Content` > `My Apps`.

+### Bonus

+* You can also further customize your apps using AppStudio for ArcGIS (Desktop Edition), available [here](http://doc.arcgis.com/en/appstudio/download/) for Windows, Mac and Linux.
+To deploy applications customized with Desktop Edition, you need to purchase a AppStudio for ArcGIS `Standard` license.
+However, you can still build and play these customized apps without a paid license.
+See [here](http://doc.arcgis.com/en/appstudio/extend-apps/extendapps.htm) for more details.